gkgkgkgk/ApolloSim/reference/notes.md

 * Check out this book: https://www.sciencedirect.com/book/9780125444224/handbook-of-optical-constants-of-solids
 * Maybe I should be collecting min, max, and average for every incident angle, then I can just calculate the normal of the collision and pick a number based on a Gaussian distribution.

+## Example Use Case
+Let's say the user has a brick material benchmark.
+They calibrate the LIDAR, and are able to obtain the data for each and every angle of the lasers on the sensor.
+Given it is a known material, they also have the BRDF values for it (or, it can be derived in simulation).
+Now, lets say they have a material that is unknown- they do not have a benchmark material for it.
+But, we know that it is similar to the brick material, and has the same BRDF model.
+How can we simulate this material with information we already have?

+Lets say at 90 degrees, the brick responds with a 0.75 intensity.
+We know the brick is using the Oren-Nayer model, due to its diffuse properties.
+Now, lets say our new material is concrete.
+This new material has the same BRDF model as the brick, as it is also a mostly diffuse material.
+We know the BRDF parameters for it as well.

 ## Why ApolloSim?
 First of all, the name Helios, the Greek god of the sun (specifically the rays of the sun), was taken by [HELIOS++](https://arxiv.org/pdf/2101.09154.pdf).
 I'm using a language called Odin for the first time, so I wanted to stick with the theme of a god's name; so I went with Apollo, the god of truth and prophecy, because people use simulations to see the future.